 This method works best on a fresh stain.
 As we mentioned above, blot up as much of the urine as possible then make the following recipe.

 - 3 – 4 drops dishwashing liquid

 - 2 Tablespoons vinegar

-- Mix all ingredients.
-Using a clean cloth or towel blot the stained area.
+- Mix all ingredients together and pour a little over the urine stained area.